oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

   - Changing any existing MBean name (see the detailed discussion below for workaround)
   - Embedded LDAP entries (see detailed discussion below for alternatives)
   - Any Model YAML `topology:` stanza changes
-  - Dependency deletion in combination with online updates.
+  - Dependency deletion in combination with online updates
-  - Various security related changes in combination with online updates.
+  - Various security related changes in combination with online updates

-Here is a detailed discussion of each unsupported runtime update and a discussion of workarounds and alternatives when applicable:
+Here is a detailed discussion of each unsupported runtime update and a description of workarounds and alternatives when applicable:

  - There is no way to directly delete an attribute from an MBean that's already been specified by a model file.
    The workaround is to do this using two model files: